syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/data-label.md

 ## Customization

-Individual text can be customized using the `textRender` event.
+Individual text for the data points in the 3D Circular Chart can be customized using the `textRender` event.

 {% if page.publishingplatform == "typescript" %}